 Preparing for winter hazards is an important aspect of owning a home — even if you live in a warmer part of the country.
 Our survey responses also suggested that homeowners in the West and South may not be winterizing their properties as thoroughly as they should.

-- Winter weather poses a significant risk to homeowners: Just over 18% of all homeowners said that they'd experienced snow and ice damage to their homes last winter.
+- Winter weather poses a significant risk to homeowners.
+Just over 18% of all homeowners said that they experienced snow and ice damage to their homes last winter.

 - In that group, only 38% said that they had already repaired the damage and paid the full cost of the work.
 Almost 45% said they were still trying to pay off their repairs, while 17% hadn't started repairs at all.

 - The dangers of snow can continue even as winter ends.
-Over 16% of homeowners surveyed experienced flooding damage from melting snow in early spring.
+Over 16% of homeowners surveyed experienced flood damage from melting snow in early spring.

 - Like the weather, preparedness varies by region.
 Midwestern and Northeastern homeowners were more likely to take preventive measures before winter, while nearly half of respondents in the West and South said they wouldn't be doing anything.

 - However, those in Western states were actually more likely to report weather damage than those in Midwestern states.